QSAGE

 The Importance of Philosophy of Science and Behavioral Measurement

 Stemming from her interest in philosophy of science, Dr. Tate endeavors to create the most precise measurement tools for collected data in psychological science given the field's current capabilities.
-As a result, much of the lab’s current focus is on developing more precise tools for the measurement of the Big Three social categories.
-These tools take the forms of demographic measures, attitudes scales, and reports of behavioral tendencies--all of which measure self-report as human behavior.
-To this end, Dr. Tate also emphasizes the importance of the connection between statistical inference and data structures for her own and other's work in various publications.
-Finally, the general approach of the lab is consistent with completely consistent with the social construction approach of sociologist Dr. Peter L. Berger (1963), in which social information is represented at individual level, and this individual-level representation allows for variability across social perceivers.
+As a result, much of the lab’s current focus is on developing more precise tools for the measurement of all the facets of gender and sexuality.
+These tools take the forms of demographic measures, attitudes scales, and reports of behavioral tendencies.
+To this end, Dr. Tate also emphasizes the importance of the connection between statistical inference and data structures for her own and other's work in various publications, including revising existing statistical techniques in addition to developing new ones.

 References: